EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ```

 The longout record can be used to write the first shared register
 (R1).
-In this case, the register (R1) must be allocated to the
+In this case, the register (R1) must be allocated to the Linux
-F3RP71-based IOC.
+CPU.

 The following example shows usage of "B" option.
 Value in the VAL
 field is converted to BCD format and written to a shared register.